 - Handle: Kray-Ex

 Overview: If you’ve never seen a Navy SEAL movie and saw this knife, you’d assume it was a SEAL blade.
-The overall no-nonsense design, the grip of the handle, and the subtle power of the blade all scream “abuse me”.
-So we did.
+The overall no-nonsense blade design, the grip of the handle, and the subtle power of the blade all scream “abuse me”.
+So, I did.

 The balance was almost perfect.
 The blade was razor sharp, and the DLC would make sharpening more of a chore.
 The overall weight was surprising, but not a deterrent.